-The health information in the QHR can be released on request to authorized providers and bodies in accordance with their access authorization.
-The law stipulates that it must remain available for a maximum of 5 years.
+The health information in the Québec Health Record (QHR) can be released on request to authorized providers and bodies in accordance with their access authorization.
+Under the law and regulations, it remains available for a maximum of seven years.

-Information obtained from the QHR and integrated in the local record may not be released to anyone else without your written consent.
-It may, however, be released without your consent in order to prevent an act of violence or where there is a serious risk of death or serious bodily injury, generating a sens of urgency.
+Information obtained from the QHR and entered in the local record may not be released to anyone else without your written consent.
+However, it may be released, without your consent, to prevent an act of violence or where there is a serious risk of death or severe injury giving rise to an emergency situation.

 When an authorized provider provides health or social services, they can add information obtained through the QHR to your local medical record, for example, your record in a family medicine group (FMG).
 This addition is then protected by the rules of confidentiality that apply to the local record.